 McKinsey Case Interview, BCG, Bain, vs Other Consulting Firms

-When it comes to management consulting, MBB will always be the elephant in the room.
-If you’re new to this world, then take note: MBB stands for McKinsey, Bain, and Boston Consulting Group (BCG).
-MBB are the three top consulting firms in the world.
-Each has a truly global footprint, clientele that includes the world’s most powerful companies as well as government partners, and a reputation for consulting excellence.
+The undisputed top consulting firms in the world are McKinsey, Bain, and Boston Consulting Group (BCG).
+Collectively, they are known as MBB.
+Each has a truly global footprint, clientele that include the world’s most powerful companies as well as government partners, and a reputation for consulting excellence.
 They are perpetually the most alluring employers for aspiring consultants.

-All three of the MBB firms make rigorous use of the case interview as part of their hiring process, and for the most part each MBB case interview is similar.
-They tend to have similar structures, case types, and degrees of difficulty.
-They also tend to test for the same traits & skills.
-Your case interview prep, therefore, does not necessarily need to be customized depending on where you’re interviewing.
-However, there are some differences between them that you’ll want to be aware of.
+All three of the MBB firms make rigorous use of the case interview as part of their hiring process.
+For the most part, each MBB interview is similar.
+They have similar structures, lengths, problem types, and degrees of difficulty.
+They also test for the same traits and skills.
+The first 80% of your case interview prep, therefore, does not need to be customized to one firm.

 McKinsey Case Interview

 The McKinsey case interview begins, as all case interviews do, with a broad problem or scenario.
 But the McKinsey case interview includes a sequence of smaller questions to be answered along the way to solving the overarching problem.
-You can think of this as a large case interview constructed of several miniature cases.
+It’s more like a sequential test than a “choose-your-own adventure.”

 McKinsey is also known for drilling down more on other components of the interview process.
 The personal fit portion is called the Personal Experience Interview at McKinsey and usually takes longer & goes deeper than at Bain or BCG.
 Likewise, there is a slightly unique format to McKinsey’s Problem Solving Test, which evaluates applicants’ fundamental problem-solving skills and has a pass rate of just 33%.